MoonTechnolabs/Angular-Code-Standard-Demo/README.md

 # Angular Coding Standards

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.
+This project was initially generated using **Angular CLI version 14.2.7** and later updated to **Angular 18**.

+## Development Setup

+To get started with this project, follow the instructions below.

 ## Install Yarn

 1. Run npm install --global yarn

 ## Install node modules

 1. Run yarn

 ## Development server